 Graduate Assistantships

-Since its inception in 2015, The Wolfsonian's Graduate Assistantship program (formerly the Metadata Squad) has provided invaluable pre-professional experience to dozens of FIU graduate students from diverse academic disciplines, allowing them to build expertise across various museum specialties.
+Since its inception in 2015, The Wolfsonian's Graduate Assistantship program (formerly the Metadata Squad) has provided pre-professional experience to FIU graduate students across a range of disciplines, supporting the development of skills in multiple areas of museum practice.

 All Wolfsonian Graduate Assistants receive: